lingyu001/Bayesian_propensity_score_matching/README.md

 # Sensitivity-analysis-on-heterogeneity-effect-using-data-simulation

-this project is a research on safety treatment effect estimates of rumble strips.
+this project is a research on treatment effect estimates of highway safety countermeasure.

 The purpose of this project is to:
 1. Explore the sensitivity of matching methods to unobserved heterogeneity.